rsssf/rsssf.github.io/index.md

  [Deivid 53', Arthur 90'+1'; Diego Tardelli 51']
 ```

-or using an alternate format style:
+or using an alternate format style (RSSSF before):

 ```
 Round 1